-The day will wrap up with an Upper Barrakka elevators ride down to the old Customs House where a Dghajsa (a traditional Maltese boat) awaits to give us a private cruise of the Grand Harbor.
+The day will wrap up with an Upper Barrakka elevators ride down to the old Customs House where a Dghajsa (a traditional Maltese boat) awaits to give us a private cruise of the Grand Harbor of Malta.
 Megalithic peoples once sailed these waters.
 So did the Phoenicians, the Romans, Ottomans, British, Napoleon and now you!
 You’re part of Maltese history as well!

 Day 4 -